What is ecstasy?

 The effects of taking ecstasy with other drugs − including over-the-counter or prescribed medications − can be unpredictable and dangerous, and could cause:

-Ecstasy + ice or speed: enormous strain on the heart and other parts of the body, which can lead to stroke.
+Ecstasy + ice or speed: increased risk of anxiety and reduced brain functioning due to dopamine depletion.
+Enormous strain on the heart and other parts of the body, which can lead to stroke.4

 Giving up ecstasy after using it for a long time is challenging because the body has to get used to functioning without it.
 Withdrawal symptoms should settle down after a week and will mostly disappear after a month.
 Symptoms include: